-One of the most unique features of WordPress is the ability to quickly and easily increase your WP website’s functionality using inexpensive (and often completely free) applications called ’plugins’.
+One of the most unique advantages of building a website using WordPress is that you can quickly and easily increase your WordPress website’s functionality using inexpensive (and often completely free) applications called ’plugins’.

-No doubt, you most likely have a device like a cell phone.
-What happens when you would like access to something new on your phone like a new game or tool?
+No doubt, you most likely own a device like a smart phone.
+What happens when you would like access to something new on your phone like a new software or a new business tool?

 Why, simple … you download and install an app!

-An app is a piece of software that is easy to install and instantly adds new functionality to any smart phone.
+An app is a little piece of software that is simple and easy to install and adds new functionality to any smart phone.

-(Just like you can find social sharing apps for smart phones …)
+(Just like there are social sharing apps …)

-A WP plugin is like an app.
-You simply install an application that adds new functionality to your WordPress website …
+A plugin is very similar to an app.
+You install and activate a software application that adds new functionality to your web site …

-(… you can also find social sharing plugins for WP sites!)
+(… there are also social sharing plugins for WordPress users!)

 Imagine being able to:

-1) Start simply and inexpensively.
-Get a professional-looking website up and running quickly, then …
+1) Start simply with minimal cost involved.
+Get your website up and running fast, then …

-2) As the need arises, simply add new software modules with only a couple of clicks of the mouse directly from your admin section, and give your website or blog a whole new and expanded range of useful functionality, and also …
+2) As the need arises, install new software modules with a couple of mouse clicks that integrate seamlessly with your website, and give your website or blog a completely new range of features and functionality, and also …

-3) Cost not one dollar extra to download and install on your web site?
+3) Cost not a single dollar more to install on your website?

 Plugins – Benefits

-In fact, loads of wonderful plugins are available at no cost to users.
+In fact, loads of great plugins are available at no cost to users.

-WP plugins that you purchase are referred to as “Premium” plugins.
-The good news, is that when compared to the price of hiring a professional web developer to add the same features and functionality on your site, most Premium plugins are typically very inexpensive.
+WP plugins that you purchase are referred to as ’Premium’ plugins.
+The good news, is that when compared to the price of paying for web development services to get the same functionality on your site, most Premium plugins are priced quite cheaply.

-Also, as WordPress is an Open Source application, anyone can create, edit and customize any portion of the code.
-This has allowed many professional web developers to enhance the core software application.
+Also, as WordPress makes its code publicly available, anybody can create, rewrite and customize any part of the WP code.
+This has enabled many professional web developers to enhance the WPsoftware.

-- Plugins allow you to get started with only a basic online business presence and then add new features and enhancements to your site as required.
+- WordPress plugins allow you to get started with a basic website and add new features and enhancements to your site when necessary.

-- Plugins give your website virtually endless expanding capabilities.
+- Plugins give your digital business presence virtually endless expanding capabilities.

-- Plugins allow ”non-techies” to own a digital presence that they can manage.
+- Plugins allow business owners to have a website that they can manage themselves.

-- Most plugins normally work “right out of the box” and only require to be installed and activated to provide your website or blog with instant new capabilities, enhancements and functionality.
+- Most plugins will work “right out of the box” and only require installation and activation to provide your web site with immediate capabilities and functionality.

-- Some plugins are a little more advanced and require some configuring.
+- Some plugins are slightly more complex and could require some configuring.

-Like many themes, thousands of great WordPress plugins are currently available for WP users … and many of these great plugins are 100% FREE!
+Like themes, loads of WordPress plugins are available for WordPress users … for FREE!

-You can download thousands of WP plugins from the Free WordPress Plugin Directory …
+You can access thousands of plugins from the Free WordPress Plugin Directory …

-As previously mentioned, you can find WP plugins that will do just about everything you could possibly want a website to do.
+As mentioned earlier, you can find WordPress plugins that can do just about anything you can imagine.

 - Content Management

-For example, you can expand your website with plugins like:
+For example, you can enhance a WP site with plugins like the following: